Pumkko/learn-rustt-hecto/readme.md

 # Todo (Technical)
 - [X] Move all terminal handling logic to the terminal module
 - [ ] Error handling
+- [ ] See if locking `should_quit` every render is the best way to gracefully stop the render loop

 # Todo (game)
 - [X] Detect collisions, either the snake hits itself or the boundaries of the board